 Who created this course and how will that person be involved throughout this process?

 - For a detailed biography, check out About the Author.
-Before starting to try to conceive, I spent almost a year reading books, attending birth fairs, watching documentaries, meeting with a midwife, and blogging about the process.
+Before starting to try to conceive my first son, I spent almost a year reading books, attending birth fairs, watching documentaries, meeting with a midwife, and blogging about the process.
 I wrote this online course to share all of the information I learned in a more consolidated and user-friendly way and to create a community of kindred spirits with whom to share the experience!
-I will be an active participate in the community forum area throughout the course.
+I will participate in the community forum area throughout the course.
 I look forward to meeting you!

 Reviews & Recommendations

 - "I want to recommend the heck out of this!"